Buying or Adopting a Papillon

 AKC Registered Puppies: Are AKC Papers Important?

-Should you consider buying only AKC registered Papillon puppies?
+Should you buy only an AKC registered Papillon puppy?
 Do AKC papers and pedigrees really matter?